EnergyModelsX/EnergyModelsBase.jl/docs/src/how-to/utilize-timestruct.md

 !!! note

     All operational periods are continuous.
 This implies that one is not allowed to have jumps in the representative periods.
 This affects all "dynamic" constraints, that is, constraints where the current operational period is dependent on the previous operational period.
-In `EnergyModesBase.jl`, this is only the case for the level balance in `RefStorage`.
+In `EnergyModesBase`, this is only the case for the level balance in `RefStorage`.
 Representative periods allow for jumps between operational periods, as outlined below.

-Note that `TimeStruct.jl` does not require that each operational period has the same length.
+Note that `TimeStruct` does not require that each operational period has the same length.
 Consider the following example:

 ```jldoctest test_label; setup = :(using TimeStruct)